WebAhead/array-methods/README.md

 ### When to use?
-**When you need to execute a function on each element in an array and CANNOT use another method** Normally one of the other methods will do for manipulating objects. forEach is more commonly used if you want to do something external to your JS - eg: creating DOM nodes, making requests.
+**When you need to execute a function on each element in an array and CANNOT use another method** Normally one of the other methods will do for manipulating arrays/data. forEach is more commonly used if you want to do something external to your JS - eg: creating DOM nodes, making requests.

 - Loops over each element in an array
 - nothing is returned, is used to **execute a function on each element**